 Marijuana or cannabis in general has a number of effects depending on how it is ingested.
 For example, if smoked, the risk factors associated with smoking apply to marijuana.
 Side effects of the preparations used to treat seizures have not been well documented in anecdotal reports as varying doses and strains have been used.
 Increased appetite and memory problems have been reported.

-It is difficult to assess the adverse effects of the Epidiolex drug and other safety concerns until larger studies using a control group are done.
+It is difficult to assess the side effects of Epidiolex (99% CBD) and other safety concerns until larger studies using a control group are done.
 Other side effects could occur that are simply not known yet to practicing physicians.
 This and confirming efficacy is why rigorous clinical trials are needed.

 What are the laws governing medical marijuana?